by Jim Winkle (updated 4-Nov-2020)

 Finance the project through a Home Equity loan.
 Think of it like this: instead of paying the electric bill every month, you'll make a monthly payment for the loan.
 (There are of course two differences: overnight you'll be generating much less pollution than using utility power, and you'll have free electricity after the loan is paid off.)
 This could result in a much quicker payback period, but the total saved over time will be less.

 There's no law that says you have to go 100% solar; it's good to meet even part of your electricity needs with renewable energy.
+In fact, it might be better to aim lower; our utility pays dramatically less for electricity we generate if we generate more than we use over the course of a year (yes, this happened to us).

 To help decide between traditional panels and solar shingles, here are five differences: